Gabrielle Joffie knows hair. More specifically hair extensions.

 As Indique’s brand manager, I wear several hats.
 Working directly with our design and product development departments, I am able to project manage our marketing strategy for campaigns, promotions and new business relationships.
 I have to stay ahead of the pulse within the hair extension industry to ensure that we continue to lead as trendsetters.

-What key skills or qualities makes you unique as an African American female leader?
+What key skills or qualities make you unique as an African American female leader?

 I’m incredibly organized, poised and able to see the big picture.
 There’s always been a stigma placed on African American women in power that we’re snappy and we don’t work well with others.
 I feel I’m the opposite of what that stigma is.
 If I can’t work in a peaceful environment, then I can’t function.